 This active echo within the blues form originates, of course, long before Shaw’s incarceration.
 ‘Sound’, remarks M. NourbeSe Philip in her collection Zong!, ‘never stops in water’ (2020: 203).
 Philip’s book traces the memories of those enslaved people on the British slave ship Zong in the late 18th century and configures the massacre, in which at least 130 Africans were deliberately thrown overboard in order not to invalidate an insurance policy, as a series of vocal echoes.
 The awful persistence of sound in Zong! – the cries of the dying and the words of those who witnessed – is channelled through a restructuring of the report on the ship; Philip breaks open and reformulates the words of the captors and slaveholders in order to reveal the lives of the dead that lie behind their veil.
 This process is not entirely dissimilar to the way in which Shaw breaks out of the carapace of Seth and Carter’s simulated recording; the repressed history of racial injustice cannot help but erupt through the tools of its instrumentalisation.
 For both Kunzru and Philip, the persistence of sound stands as an analogy for the endurance of the afterlives of slavery.
-The elements of Seth and Carter’s recording of ‘Graveyard Blues’ come from background noise, or to use perhaps a more musically appropriate term, from field recordings, an expression often used by white musicians who travelled to the South to record blues music in the 1930s and 1940s.
+The elements of Seth and Carter’s recording of ‘Graveyard Blues’ come from background noise or, to use a more musically appropriate term, from field recordings, an expression often used by white musicians who travelled to the South to record blues music in the 1930s and 1940s.
 The resurrection of Shaw from these apparently ambient elements indicates that the legacies of slavery are baked into the background hum of American culture.
 When Philip says that ‘the ancients walk within us’ (2020: 195) she is in part referring to this insistent and immanent noise (2020: 195).
 In her introduction to Zong!, Hartman makes the claim, one that we might synthesise with her concept of the afterlives of slavery, that these ‘sonic compositions emerge from the hold of the ship’ (2020: xi).

 Hartman’s concept and Philip’s collection frame the hold of the slave ship as a terrible musical instrument, one that acts as a sounding board reverberating across water and time, through and past abolition, Jim Crow, civil rights and the supposedly post-racial Obama presidency into the present of twenty-first century racial injustice in which White Tears is set.
 Christina Sharpe theorises this movement as ‘the wake’: